wpquads/quick-adsense-reloaded/readme.txt

 = Main Features =

-* Import all settings from Quick AdSense v.
+* Import all ads settings from Quick AdSense v.
 1.9.2 and convert them into serialized options.
 * No revenue sharing from your AdSense advertising income.
 * Quicktags of Quick Adsense are 100% compatible to Quick AdSense Reloaded
 * No external script dependencies.
 All plugin code reside on your site.